theSYKLO/asahi-linux-dots/README.md

 this will fix camera and mic problem and give you a better overall experience<sup>*</sup> <br/>
 ><sup>*</sup> this will not fix widevine. widevine is not supported on arm platform

+## To-Do list

+- [ ] update install.sh file for automatic install of every app needed for fedora asahi remix (KDE version)
+- [ ] custom keyboard binding to set control to ALT, option to SUPER, command to CONTROL